 To participate in the lottery, parents must complete a school enrollment lottery form at the school for each scholar they wish to enroll.
 A current utility bill will be used to verify the residence of scholars to determine ranking in the lottery process.
-In the case that the scholar is without a fixed, regular, and adequate nighttime residence, families will complete and sign a Declaration Form in accordance to the McKinney-Vento Homeless Assistance Act in lieu of a utility bill.
-The School Site Liaison will use this information to determine the best address to be use in the ranking process.
-Enrollment preferences in the case of a public random drawing shall be as follows.
+Enrollment preferences in the case of a public random drawing shall be as follows:

 - 1. Scholars who are siblings of current YPSA scholars - 2.
 Scholars who are children of current, permanent YPSA staff and founding members - 3.
-Scholars who reside within the remaining areas of the Sacramento City Unified School District - 4.
+Scholars who reside within the 95831 zip code - 4.
+Scholars who reside within the remaining areas of the Sacramento City Unified School District - 5.
 Scholars who reside outside the Sacramento City Unified School District